 and why it needs our help!

 All about pikas

-In Colorado, American pikas are often easiest to spot in talus – fields and slopes of broken rock – above treeline, or approximately 8,000’ in elevation.
-Keep your eyes open for grayish-brown critters with large ears and no tails in sight (more about that below).
+In Colorado, American pikas are often easiest to spot in talus – fields and slopes of broken rock – above ~8,000’ in elevation.
+Keep your eyes open for grayish-brown critters with large ears and no tails.
 They’ll often be scurrying between the rocks or taking in the view from a particularly prominent perch.
-Even if you don’t spot one, you’ll likely hear them: they have a distinctive squeaky Eep! call that’s particularly loud for such a tiny animal!
+Even if you don’t spot one, you’ll likely hear them: they have a distinctive, squeaky Eep! call that’s particularly loud for such a tiny animal!

 Click on the arrows below for more pika facts!

 An alpine rabbit relative

 Making a mountain living